daniel89710/lightNet/README.md

 LightNet incorporates several cutting-edge techniques and optimizations to improve the performance of CNN models.
 The main features include:

--   Semantic Segmentation Learning
+-   Multi-task Learning
 -   2:4 Structured Sparsity
 -   Channel Pruning
 -   Post Training Quantization (Under Maintenance)
--   SQLite Log Storage

 ### Semantic Segmentation Learning

-LightNet has been extended to support semantic segmentation learning, which allows for more accurate and detailed segmentation of objects within an image.
+In addition to object detection, LightNet has been extended to support semantic segmentation learning, which allows for more accurate and detailed segmentation of objects within an image.
 This feature enables the training of CNN models to recognize and classify individual pixels in an image, allowing for more precise object detection and scene understanding.

 For example, semantic segmentation can be used to identify individual objects within an image, such as cars or pedestrians, and label each pixel in the image with the corresponding object class.
 This can be useful for a variety of applications, including autonomous driving and medical image analysis.